XcalableMP/manual/en/nodes.rst

    !$xmp nodes row(4)=p(*,:)
    !$xmp nodes col(2)=p(:,*)

-Line 1 declares a 2-dimensional node group p which has 4x2 nodes.
+Line 1 declares 2-dimensional node group p which has 4x2 nodes.
-Line 2 declares a partial node group row from a single row elements of p.
+Line 2 declares partial node group row from a single row elements of p.
-Line 3 declares a partial node group col from a single column elements of p.
+Line 3 declares partial node group col from a single column elements of p.

 The colon symbols used in the sample program are triplets which indicate that all elements in the dimension are used to declare the target partial node group.
 The asterisk symbols indicate that the current executing node will be used to declare the target partial node group.